fongc123/notes/Kubernetes/Application Management.md

 Key-value pairs are stored under the `data` field.
 The `get` and `describe` commands will list all config maps and get details of a specific config map respectively.

 #### Pod Injection
 To apply config maps to a pod, they must be injected into a pod definition file.
-The `envFrom.configMapRef` will reference a config map object to read configuration values from.
+The `envFrom.configMapRef` field will reference a config map object to read configuration values from.

 ```yaml
 # FILE: pod-definition.yml